hartwork/xiangqi-setup/README.md

 optional arguments:
-  -h, --help            show this help message and exit --debug               enable debugging (e.g. mark corners of the board) --moves COUNT         how many moves of a game in a WXF file to play, e.g.
+  -h, --help            show this help message and exit --debug               enable debugging (e.g. mark corners of the board) --version             show program's version number and exit
-                        "3" would play the first move of red, the first move of black and the second move of red and then skip any remaining moves, "all" would play all moves, "-1" all moves but the last, "-2" all but the last two (default:
-                        "0")
-  --version             show program's version number and exit

 theme selection: